cserby/test-showcase/README.md

 Once done in Postman, export the Collection, and overwrite the [api-test/Mapbox.postman_collection.json]() file with the new contents.

+### Issues found

+The automated API tests fail on reading the attributes of a `Feature` right after they were updated.
+The assertions are set up to expect the updated values to be returned, however it seems that updates are done in an eventually consistent manner.

+No information on how to report issues for the Mapbox Maps API was found on the [Mapbox site](https://mapbox.com), so an example issue report showcasing the necessary information elements was written up in [api-test/ISSUE.md]().

 ## Automated Load Test
 ### Overview